alisqi/TwigQI/README.md

 * Add the extension to the `Twig\Environment` during development
 * Invoke a CLI command in CI and/or pre-commit hook which compiles all templates with the extension

+This won't solve every single edge case or possibility, and it's opinionated.
+You've been warned.

 # Justification
 Just in case you need convincing, please consider the following example: